logotype

 Pink Floyd 1994 DW Birds Eye Maple

 Only two were made, one for Nick Mason (who still has his to this day) and a second matching set for Gary Wallis who augmented Nick's playing on the tour and which can be seen on the wonderful P.U.L.S.E dvd.
-I have the majority of Gary's massive set seen in the above image.

 1930s Ajax Console Set